 The global populations of procellariiform seabirds vary in size greatly, from millions (e.g. several shearwaters Puffinus spp.) to a few tens (e.g. some gadfly petrels Pterodroma spp.).
-IUCN categories of threat are largely based on population trends, but given the huge ranges in population sizes that occur within the order, it is considered that rarity should also be a factor influencing the choice of candidate species.
+IUCN categories of threat are largely based on population trends, but given the huge ranges in population sizes that occur within the order, it is considered this should also be a factor influencing the choice of candidate species for ACAP listing.